gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 The output flag determines the file that stdout is written to.
 This must be a file, not a directory.
 You can use some placeholders in the output location such as `%x` for job name and `%j` for job id.

 Use the error flag to choose stderr's output location.
-If not specifie, it will go to the output location.
+If not specified, it will go to the output location.

 To delete a running or queued job: :code:`scancel <jobID>`.
 To delete all running or queued jobs:
 :code:`scancel -u $USER`